zoxpx/pxdocs/content/reference/CLI/cluster.md

   pxctl cluster options update [flags]

 Flags:
-      --resync-repl-add string            Enable or disable repl-add based resync (Valid Values: [on off]) (default "off") --domain-policy string              Domain policy for domains (Valid Values: [strict eventual]) (default "strict") --optimized-restores string         Enable or disable optimized restores (Valid Values: [on off]) (default "off") --auto-decommission-timeout uint    Timeout (in minutes) after which storage-less nodes will be automatically decommissioned.
+      --resync-repl-add string               Enable or disable repl-add based resync (Valid Values: [on off]) (default "off") --domain-policy string                 Domain policy for domains (Valid Values: [strict eventual]) (default "strict") --optimized-restores string            Enable or disable optimized restores (Valid Values: [on off]) (default "off") --disable-provisioning-labels string   Semi-colon separate string
+      --provisioning-commit-labels string    Json, example of global rule followed by node specific and pool specific rule: '[{'OverCommitPercent': 200, 'SnapReservePercent': 30},{'OverCommitPercent': 50, 'SnapReservePercent':30, 'LabelSelector':{'node':'node-1,node-2', 'poolLabel':'poolValue'},]'
+      --auto-decommission-timeout uint       Timeout (in minutes) after which storage-less nodes will be automatically decommissioned.
 Timeout cannot be set to zero. (default 20)
       --internal-snapshot-interval uint      Interval (in minutes) after which internal snapshots are rotated (default 30) --repl-move-timeout uint               Timeout (in minutes) after which offline replicas will be moved to available nodes.
 Set timeout to zero to disable replica move. (default 1440)
       --re-add-wait-timeout uint             Timeout (in minutes) after which re-add will abort and new replication node is added instead.
 Set timeout to zero to disable replica move. (default 1440)
   -h, --help                                 help for update

-Global Flags:
-      --ca string        path to root certificate for ssl usage --cert string      path to client certificate for ssl usage --color            output with color coding
-      --config string    config file (default is $HOME/.pxctl.yaml) --context string   context name that overrides the current auth context -j, --json             output in json
-      --key string       path to client key for ssl usage --raw              raw CLI output for instrumentation
-      --ssl              ssl enabled for portworx
 ```

 Use the following command to enable optimized restores: